The NBPME is pleased to announce the Part II CSPE Learn More

 Frequently Asked Questions

-How can I receive a registration form for the APMLE Part I/II?
+How can I receive a registration form for the APMLE Part II?

-The registration form is on page 21 of the Part I/II Candidate Bulletin.
+The registration form is at the back of the Part II Candidate Bulletin.
 If you would like a Bulletin mailed to you please contact the registrar at your school or Prometric at (877) 302-8952 or E-mail your request to [email protected].
-Please provide your name, address, telephone number and the Bulletin of Information you are requesting (Part I/II Bulletin).
+Please provide your name, address, telephone number and the Bulletin of Information you are requesting (Part II Bulletin).

 How can I receive a registration form and Candidate Bulletin for the APMLE Part III?